Common Misconceptions Artists Have About Galleries

 Reality: Galleries are extremely particular about the types of art and artists they show, and in the overwhelming majority of cases, only show very narrow and highly defined types, styles or genres of art.

-Misconception: Regular communication between an artist and their gallery is not necessary; everybody understands everything and nothing really needs to be said.
+Misconception: Regular communication between artists and their galleries is not necessary; everybody understands everything and nothing really needs to be said.

 Reality: Clear, open and ongoing communications are essential to any successful artist/gallery relationship.

 Misconception: Galleries never need to be thanked or acknowledged for what they do.
-It's all about the art and the gallery really has nothing to do with anything other than exhibit it.
+It's all about the art and the galleries are just places that show it.

 Reality: A little appreciation goes a long way.
-Galleries invest incredible amounts of time and effort in publicizing and presenting their artists.
+Galleries invest incredible amounts of time and effort in representing and publicizing their artists.
 To repeat, no art sells itself.
+And galleries love when artists take even a moment to say thanks.

 Misconception: A gallery should show whatever works of art the artists wants them to.